Contemplation, Buddha Statue, Thailand

 Of course you can choose which side of Thailand you want to enjoy through your choice of hotel, the tours you undertake and the establishments you frequent.

-While you can’t always control the kind of attractions that pass you by you can at least determine whether your holiday is going to be spent in museums and art galleries, trekking through hill tribe regions, lazing on a beach or spending time with local folk in a homestay.
+While you can’t always control the kind of attractions that pass you by you can at least determine how you’ll spend your holiday.

 I travel to make photos.
 But at the heart of those photos is my own personal quest to better understand our world and my place within it.